Jeimer Candelario Player Props: Nationals vs. Padres

 Jeimer Candelario At The Plate

-- Candelario is batting .254 with 23 doubles, two triples, eight home runs and 25 walks.
+- Candelario is hitting .255 with 23 doubles, two triples, nine home runs and 26 walks.

-- Candelario has an RBI in 18 of 71 games this season, with multiple RBI in 12 of them.
+- Candelario has an RBI in 19 of 72 games this year, with multiple RBI in 12 of them.
 He has also driven home three or more of his team's runs in two contests.

-- In 40.8% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (7.0%).
+- He has scored in 30 games this season (41.7%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.